 Travel back in time to a beautiful and culturally rich country on this fascinating family adventure.
 Experience Myanmar's ancient treasures, golden temples, bustling markets and meet the inviting locals.
 Along the way, you can enjoy magnificent landscapes untouched by mass tourism as you travel on foot, by bike and on a traditional horse and cart.

-Whilst this trip is normally 11 days in duration, we offer a shorter trip during the half-term holidays.
-Please see Itinerary footnote, or contact us for full details.
+Whilst this trip is normally 11 days in duration, we offer a shorter trip (9 days) during the half-term holidays.
+Please contact us for full details.

 Day1: Depart UK